 With surging investments in renewables and new technology costs declining, low-and-medium income countries stand on the threshold of a revolution.
 Similar developments are already unfolding across the power systems of many developed economies: new business models and services are emerging with the promise of cheaper, greener and smarter electricity, often delivered by new private sector participants.
 Exploiting the potential benefits brought by new technologies, however, might be at odds with the business models of the sector.
 Under this paradigm, transmission, distribution and generation companies must either transform themselves to adapt to a new reality of rapid technological changes or fight an increasingly difficult battle to preserve their traditional role.

 Power systems in developing countries face unique challenges to this transition across the physical system, markets and governance domains.
 Lack of physical infrastructure to support the integration of new technologies; regulatory frameworks that provide inadequate incentives for utilities to improve their performance and do not open up for private sector participation and market based solutions; and weak institutions incapable of changing the status quo.
-These are some of the insights, knowledge, and lessons learned all participants will hear and share about.
+These are some of the insights, knowledge, and lessons learned all participants heard and shared about.

-The day will be devoted to discuss strengthening energy systems in a time of technology disruption, but we believe participants’ experiences and contributions to the discussions will be highly relevant and interesting to all attending the event.
+The day was devoted to discuss strengthening energy systems in a time of technology disruption, but we believe participants’ experiences and contributions to the discussions were highly relevant and interesting to all attending the event.

 - Introductory Plenary: Visions of the Evolution of Energy Systems

 - How will the role of utilities in the future energy system evolve?

 - How innovative off-grid initiatives and improved planning tools are improving access in developing countries

 - What are the challenges and opportunities of mobilizing commercial capital due to new energy systems?

 - How market-based solutions can unlock power system flexibility through stronger price signals